ibm-cloud-docs/openwhisk/openwhisk_pushnotifications.md

 - `appId:` The Bluemix app GUID.
 - `appSecret:` The Bluemix push notification service appSecret.
-- `events:` Supported events are `onDeviceRegister`, `onDeviceUnregister`, `onDeviceUpdate`, `onSubscribe`, `onUnsubscribe`.To get notified for all events use the wildcard character `*`.
+- `events:` Supported events are `onDeviceRegister`, `onDeviceUnregister`, `onDeviceUpdate`, `onSubscribe`, and `onUnsubscribe`.
+You can use the wildcard character `*` to be notified for all events.

-The following is an example of creating a trigger that will be fired each time there is a new device registered with the Push Notifications service application.
+To create a trigger that is fired each time a new device registers with the Push Notifications service application, see the following example:

-1. Create a package binding configured for your Push Notifications service with your appId and appSecret.
+1. Create a package binding that is configured for your Push Notifications service with your appId and appSecret.

   ```
   wsk package bind /whisk.system/pushnotifications myNewDeviceFeed --param appID myapp --param appSecret myAppSecret --param events onDeviceRegister
   ```
   {: pre}

-2. Create a trigger for the Push Notifications service `onDeviceRegister` event type using your `myPush/webhook` feed.
+2. Create a trigger for the Push Notifications service `onDeviceRegister` event type by using your `myPush/webhook` feed.

   ```
   wsk trigger create myPushTrigger --feed myPush/webhook --param events onDeviceRegister
   ```
   {: pre}

 3. You could create a rule that sends a message every time a new device gets register.
-Create a new rule using the previous action and trigger.
+Create a rule by using the previous action and trigger.

   ```
   wsk rule create --enable myRule myPushTrigger sendMessage